OracleCloudTw/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 #### Import the MBE package ####

+**Alternatively, you can bypass step 1 to 6 by access to the Mobile Cloud URL which is available from Access Document provided by instructor**

 1. Sign in to Mobile Cloud by using the **Cloud Account with Identity Cloud Service** domain Id and credential provided in the Access Document.

 2. In the dashboard screen, click on "Open Service Console" under **Mobile** tile.